 This technique of creating active spaces in action shots can be applied in many types of photography including sports (cars, bikes, people etc), wildlife (photographing a running animal) or virtually any other subject matter that is moving.

-PS: Of course as with every rule there are times to break this one – but in general I find that it works well.
+Note: Of course as with every rule there are times to break this one – but in general I find that it works well.
 Here’s an example of a time when it’s actually good to break the rule.